narrowspark/php-library-template/README.md

 ## Usage

-:bulb: This is a great place for showing a few usage examples!
+:bulb: this is a great place for showing, usage examples

 ## Versioning